syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 ---
 layout: post
 title: Handling Syncfusion ListView Scrolling
-description: Describes about how scrolling can be handled and customized.
+description: Describes about scrolling behavior of SfListView control and how it can be handled and customized.
 platform: xamarin
 control: SfListView
 documentation: ug